Semiconductor lifecycle management

-Complex aerospace & defence equipment is at risk from the effects of unmanaged semiconductor obsolescence before and after entering service.
+Complex aerospace and defence equipment is at risk from the effects of unmanaged semiconductor obsolescence before and after entering service.

-Specifically, the accelerating pace of semiconductor product change and development requires new approaches to the design, manufacture and through life support of aerospace & defence, and long life cycle commercial systems, to prepare for and establish effective semiconductor obsolescence management and mitigation processes.
+Specifically, the accelerating pace of semiconductor product change and development requires new approaches to the design, manufacture and through life support of aerospace and defence, and long-life cycle commercial systems, to prepare for and establish effective semiconductor obsolescence management and mitigation processes.

 e2v delivers security of through-life supply with our semiconductor lifecycle management programme (SLiM™), a new standard in semiconductor obsolescence management, providing:

 - A range of hi-rel semiconductor products, including QP Semiconductor product line

 - Wafer banking and lifetime continuity of supply

 - DSCC qualified manufacturer listing